Gary's Favorite Fact.

 For videos explaining UGI Performance Service’s approach and projects, click here.

-To learn more about CHP and see examples of other projects, visit the websites for the Alliance for Industrial Efficiency and CHP Association.
+To learn more about CHP and see examples of other projects, visit the website for the Combined Heat and Power Alliance.